 The school has designed and adopted a consistent approach for rewarding and encouraging good behaviour, effort and manners based on the collection of 'dojo points'.
-Once awarded a Dojo Point based on the collection of 'dojo points'.
 Once awarded a Dojo Point has been awarded it can never be deducted this helps the focus to remain on positive rather than negative behaviour.
 E.g. if a child is continuing to stay on task when a partner is trying to distract him, staff may choose to reward the child on task rather than apply a sanction to the child who is not.
 When awarding the Dojo the member of staff should reinforce the good behaviour e.g. 'You can have a Dojo point for waiting so patiently'.
 A Dojo Point can be awarded by any staff member to any child at any time.
 All staff should carry 'Dojos' at all times to reward and reinforce positive behaviour as it occurs.
 This reinforces our philosophy that the care of all our children is the responsibility of all adults in school.